ipfabric/docs/docs/overview/licensing.md

 ### Release `7.3.16`

 Starting from version `7.3.16`, when Aruba Instant Access Points (IAPs) are already managed by Aruba Central, discovering their Virtual Controller (VC) will no longer consume a license.

-### Release `4.4.0`

-Starting from version `4.4.0`, every device (virtual or physical) will consume one license.
-This now applies to devices where information is collected via CLI or API.
-The only exception is wireless access points, which do not consume any licenses.

-This change in licensing will affect the following vendors:

-- SD-WAN -- Versa, Viptela, Silver Peak
-- Wireless access points -- Meraki, Juniper MIST
-- Cloud infrastructure -- AWS, Azure

-### Releases <= `4.3.x`

-For versions `4.3.x` or older, every device (virtual or physical) with information collected via CLI will consume one license.
-Any devices with information collected via API would _not_ consume a license.
-Examples of API-collected devices are SD-WAN (Versa, Viptela, Silver Peak), cloud wireless (Meraki), and cloud infrastructure (AWS).

 ## Expired License